-I recently noticed that there was a Karoo Thrush painstakingly building a nest in the fork of a tree in our garden.
+I recently noticed that there was an Olive Thrush painstakingly building a nest in the fork of a tree in our garden.
 My interest grew, watching as this hard-working bird carried in twigs, wet grass and even tissue paper to help line the bowl-shaped nest, followed by a thin layer of mud to smooth things off.
 What was interesting was that the female did all the work while the male just watched on.

 A couple of days later I noticed that two light blue eggs with brown speckles had been laid in the nest.
 The male and female shared incubating duties until I pulled my cameras out as I noticed two tiny, pink chicks had hatched, their hearts beating wildly.
 I captured some of this special footage as they shuffled around trying to find a comfortable place to rest and grow, as the female brought in copious amounts of earthworms and insects to nourish them.
 I was astonished by the rate at which the chicks grew and started sprouting feather splines which quickly turned into proper feathers.
 Their wings seemed to take shape at an incredible rate of knots.